iTwin/bis-schemas/Domains/BuildingSpatial/BuildingSpatial.remarks.md

 <!-- add notes about usage here.
 Placement in models.
 Parent-child issues; ElementAspects, key relationships. --->

-An `ElevationStory` is recommended to be placed in the submodel of a `Building`. `ElevationStory` elements compose a `Building`, they also decompose into spaces.
+An `ElevationStory` is recommended to be placed in the sub-model of a `Building`. `ElevationStory` elements compose a `Building`, they also decompose into spaces.

 ### Mapping to and from IFC